-3. Instances where the card is not accepted, no other product or service will meet the
+3. Instances where the card is not accepted, no other product or service will meet the government's need, and no other merchant can provide the service or product.

 For example international merchant that is the sole provider of a vaccine.
 In these cases a detailed justification must be included in the cardholders' monthly purchase card file, providing evidence that the merchant cannot accept any other payment mechanism and there are no other merchants who can provide an equal product or service.